 8. Keep The Core Of The Body Tight

-The core is said to be the central part of the body.
+The core is the most central part of your body.
 Making sure it stays strong and tight enables you to avoid injury while running.
 It can also improve your form while running too – which obviously also helps to avoid injuries.

 Just like with making sure you stay upright, pretending that you are being pulled by your belly button backwards will strengthen your core as you run.
 It will also go alongside keeping your body straight and erect.

 Your core will also absorb shock while running too, so it needs to stay strong so as not to become injured.

 The pelvis plays a role here in taking on a lot of that shock from other areas of the body.
 You will need to make sure it does not move too much, and instead stays stabilized.